 Discover the art and life of the celebrated American sculptor, educator, and Indigenous rights activist, Cyrus Dallin, at the only museum in the country solely dedicated to preserving his legacy.

 In the intimate setting of the Cyrus Dallin Art Museum, visitors experience over ninety artworks spanning the sculptor’s sixty-year career.
 The Museum’s comprehensive exhibits ground Dallin’s unique body of work within the context of his commitment to artistic expression, education, and social justice.

 The Mission of the Cyrus Dallin Art Museum is to promote new insights into our shared history by exploring the life, work, and values of the celebrated, Utah-born sculptor who lived and worked in Arlington, Massachusetts for over forty years.
-Guided by Dallin’s own values, we seek to provide experiences that enrich and inspire while promoting greater equity and and empathy in our communities.
+Guided by Dallin’s own values, we seek to provide experiences that enrich and inspire while promoting mutual understanding and empathy in our communities.

 We acknowledge that the Cyrus Dallin Art Museum is located on the ancestral lands of the Massachusett Tribe, the tribe of Indigenous peoples from whom the Colony, Province, and Commonwealth have taken their names.
 We pay our respects to the ancestral bloodline of the Massachusett Tribe and their descendants who still inhabit historic Massachusett territories today.